GluuFederation/docs-clustermgr-prod/docs/source/deploy/index.md

 - `This is an external load balancer` will remove the requirement for an IP address and you will only need to use a hostname here.
 There will be additional options here for caching; `Cache Proxy Hostname` and `Cache Proxy IP Address`.
 You will need to either use a cache proxy server specifically for Twemproxy to handle the multiple redis servers you deploy, _or_ you can use a Redis cluster.
 Cluster Manager will automatically install a Twemproxy and Redis server cache configuration for you, with Stunnel protecting communication.
 Using Redis cluster requires some manual configuration on your end.

 - `Use LDAP Cache`, if you check this LDAP server will be used for caching.
 For big organizations we suggest to use a Redis Cache Server.
-For Redis Cache Server uncheck this, you'll be skipping the `Cache Management` process later.
+For Redis Cache Server uncheck this, you'll be skipping the `Cache Management` process later. **Note!** If you installed Shibboleth, Cluster Manager will use LDAP as cache provider since redis is not available as cache provider for Shibbolet at the moment.
+Hence this option is not available if you installed Shibboleth.

 !!!
 Warning
     The load balancer hostname cannot be changed *easily* after Gluu Server has been deployed.
 Please follow [these instructions](https://github.com/GluuFederation/community-edition-setup/tree/master/static/scripts/change_hostname) for every Gluu Server in your cluster if you must change the hostname.